Chuo-ku Tourism Association Official Blog

 >>About this blog

-Recent blog post
+Recent blog posts

-[CAM] September 19, 2017 09:00
+[CAM] 09:00 on September 19, 2017

-The armor bridge was built in 1872 (1872).
-In 1888 (1888), it was replaced by a steel truss bridge, and a streetcar ran on the bridge from the Taisho era to the Showa era.
-In 1957 (1957), it was replaced with the current one ("Monoshiri Encyclopedia").
-Since "Kids" was serialized in the magazine "Bungei Shunju" from April 1955 (April 1955) to March of the following year, it is said that "Aromi Bridge has been aging and removed."
+The armor bridge was bridged in 1872.
+In 1888 (1888), it was replaced by a steel-framed truss bridge, and a tram ran over the bridge from the Taisho era to the Showa era.
+It was replaced with the current one in 1957 ("Monoshiri Encyclopedia"; 26).
+Since "Childhood" was serialized in the magazine Bungeishunju Ltd. from April 1955 (April 1955) to March of the following year, it is said that "The armor bridge has been decreed and removed."
 It may be before this replacement.

-The Tanizaki family moved to Hamacho for a short period of time and moved to Minami Kayabacho.
+The Tanizaki family moved to Hamacho for a short period of time and then moved to Minami Kayabacho.

 IMG_3564.JPG